snifhex/androguard/docs/intro/axml.rst

     from androguard.core.bytecodes.axml import ARSCParser

-    with open("resouces.arsc", "rb") as fp:
+    with open("resources.arsc", "rb") as fp:
         res = ARSCParser(fp.read())

     # Now you can resolve IDs: